 This is the traditional surgical approach for treating thoracic aortic aneurysms.
 After you receive general anesthesia, a 5-6 inches incision is made in the left side of your breastbone to gain access to the aorta.
-The surgeon temporarily stops blood flow in the affected segment of your aorta by placing a clamp above the aneurysm and another below it.
+Dr. Marmureanu temporarily stops blood flow in the affected segment of your aorta by placing a clamp above the aneurysm and another below it.
 Over the course of the surgery, your organs continue to receive blood, as circulation will be artificially maintained with the aid of a mechanical pump.
 Subsequently, the aneurysm is replaced with a stent graft, which the surgeon will securely sew in place with high-quality stitches.

 Following replacement, blood flow is restored and your incision is eventually closed with sutures.
 A sterile dressing is going to cover it for several weeks, until the wound heals completely.
 The duration of open repair surgery ranges between 2 and 4 hours, depending on the complexity of the aneurysm, as well as on whether any complication arises during the procedure.

 While endovascular surgery is a minimally invasive procedure, which implies a shorter recovery period and a significantly lower risk of postoperative complications, it is generally not a suitable treatment approach for patients with incompatible anatomy or a particularly complex thoracic aortic aneurysm.
-Before undergoing surgery, the anesthesiologist will administer you local or general anesthesia, depending on your general health and personal preference.
+Before undergoing surgery, the anesthesiologist at the California Heart & Lung Surgery Center will administer you local or general anesthesia, depending on your general health and personal preference.
 A needle puncture is made in your groin region, through which a catheter – a thin, flexible tube – is threaded until it reaches the aneurysm.
 By virtue of fluoroscopy, the operating team will constantly monitor the movement of the catheter through your blood vessels.
 The tube is injected with a special dye which appears on X-rays during insertion and thereby, your surgeon will be able to observe its track in real time throughout the entire procedure.